Locum Tenens is simply a fancy Latin way of saying temporary work. Just like curriculum vitae is a fancy Latin phrase meaning résumé.

 With most locum tenens contracts I’ve signed, every quarter-hour you work beyond an 8-hour day is rewarded with additional pay.
 Call coverage can generate additional income.
 A hard-working locum can probably earn close to double that of a colleague putting in his or her time in hopes of becoming partner.

-While locums can be advantageous, particularly for a new graduate, it can be tough to match the salary of some experienced physicians in private practice.
+While locums can be advantageous, particularly for a new graduate, it can be tough to match the pay of some experienced salaried physicians in private practice.

-With hard work, you can make a well above-average salary as a locum, but the most remunerative jobs are going to belong to physicians who have reached partnership in an area with a good payor mix.
-I’ve done well as a locum, and as an employed physician, but never as well as the partners in a suburban practice with whom I once interviewed.
+With hard work, clinicians can make a well-above-average salary as a locum, but the most remunerative jobs are going to belong to physicians who have reached partnership in an area with a good payor mix.
+I’ve done well making a solid income as a locum and as an employed physician, but never as well as the partners in a suburban practice with whom I once interviewed.

-As a locum, you are an independent contractor, and you choose your own benefits.
+As a locum tenens provider, you are an independent contractor, and you choose your own benefits.
 Most physicians who are employed or part of a larger group will be assigned a benefits package.
 The options and flexibility of these benefits vary widely, but the options can be limited.

-For example, I am employed and have an excess group life policy as part of my benefits package.
-I didn’t choose it, and don’t need or really want it, but it’s provided to all physicians employed by the hospital.
-Although I don’t directly pay for it, I do pay taxes on the provided benefit.
+For example, when I was employed, I had an excess group life insurance policy as part of my benefits package.
+I didn’t choose it and didn’t need or really want it, but it was provided to all physicians employed by the hospital.
+Although I didn’t directly pay for it, I did pay taxes on the provided benefit.

 Similarly, an employed physician will have access to defined contribution and / or defined benefit retirement plans, but the investment options can be limited to lousy investments.
-Dr. Dahle, the White Coat Investor has devoted a post to the topic of choosing funds in a crummy 401(k).
-As an independent contractor, you can start a solo 401(k), stashing away up to $53,000 tax-deferred, choosing any investments you wish.
+As an independent contractor, you can start a solo 401(k), stashing away up to $58,000 tax-deferred in 2021, choosing any investments you wish.

 Con: Your benefits plan will be a DIY endeavor.

-While your options for health, life, and disability insurance are unlimited, it is up to you to find them.
+While your options for health insurance, life insurance, and disability insurance are unlimited, it is up to you to find them and pay for them.
 Yes, there are good people out there to help you with the task, but you must take the initiative and make it happen.